Antiz96/arch-update/README.md

 If you want to change the check cycle, run `systemctl --user edit arch-update.timer` to create an override configuration for the timer and input the following in it:

-*Example below with a check every 10 minutes*

 ```text
 [Timer]
 OnUnitActiveSec=10m